 Ambassador tiers: structuring a creator community

-Why a community needs tiers
+Why does a community need tiers?

 - Entry tier, any customer who creates content; low bar, warm welcome.